rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.31.2">5.285.31.2</a> Make a note on distribution statement if information is not transcribed in the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) and is considered important (see [5.01.1.3](/DCRMR/ppdm/#5.01.1.3)).

-<a name="5.285.31.3">5.285.31.3</a> Make a note on distribution statement if [Distribution statements](/DCRMR/ppdm/Distribution-statement/) are transposed indicating the original position of the transposed elements (see [5.01.3.2](/DCRMR/ppdm/#5.01.3.2)).
+<a name="5.285.31.3">5.285.31.3</a> Always make a note on distribution statement if [Distribution statements](/DCRMR/ppdm/Distribution-statement/) are transposed indicating the original position of the transposed elements (see [5.01.3.2](/DCRMR/ppdm/#5.01.3.2)).

 >Example:
 >Distribution statement: <CITE>London : Sold also by Vernor and Hood, Crosby and Letterman</CITE>
 >Note on distribution statement: <CITE>Place of distribution, "London," is printed below distributor’s name on title page</CITE>

-<a name="5.285.31.5">5.285.31.5</a> Make a note on distribution statement if any of the original details relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.25.31.1](/DCRMR/ppdm/Distribution-statement/#5.25.31.1)).
+<a name="5.285.31.5">5.285.31.5</a> Always make a note on distribution statement if any of the original details relating to the [Distribution statement](/DCRMR/ppdm/Distribution-statement/) are covered by a label, stamp, overprint, or other means showing later information and the original details are visible or otherwise available (see [5.25.31.1](/DCRMR/ppdm/Distribution-statement/#5.25.31.1)).

 ## 5.285.32 Note on place of distribution